ESA Certification Process

 You can legally get your ESA letter online through ESA Doctors.

 ESA Doctors is a technology company that helps connect you with licensed mental health professionals across America.
-Utilizing tele-health therapy, a therapist can help assist you with the use of cutting edge technology.
-The process is simple –
+Thanks to modern inventions, a therapist can help assist you with the use of cutting edge technology.

-- Step #1 – Client completes an ESA Questionnaire
+- Step #1 – Complete an ESA Questionnaire

-- Step #2 – ESA Doctors connects client with a top licensed therapist that specializes in animal therapy.
-All therapists are approved by airlines and landlords
+- Step #2 – ESA Doctors connects client with a licensed therapist.
+All therapists’s licensing are approved by airlines and landlords

 - Step #3 – Therapist contacts the client utilizing tele-health procedures

-- Step #4 – Therapist writes the client an ESA letter, if the client qualifies for an ESA
+- Step #4 – Therapist writes the client an ESA letter, if the client qualifies for an Emotional Support Animal

 - Step #5 – Client provides new ESA letter to airline to fly with them in cabin free of charge or to landlords with no-pet policies